 Here’s a great video from James Hill on how NOT to hold your ukulele:

-I’m left handed.
-I play right handed.
+I’m left handed but I play right handed.
 This works out best for me and my students who are predominantly right handed.

 Keep in mind that if you do flip the ukulele over and play it truly left handed, you’re going to need to convert other learning resources.
-There’s just not enough demand for anyone to create dedicated left handed tabs or detailed chord charts (though you can find some simple charts to get started, like this one).
+You can find some simple charts to get started, like this one, but, for the most part, they aren’t a lot of left hand-specific lessons.

 Tuning

-The ukulele usually requires tuning before playing.
-Unlike a piano which, once tuned, remains stable for many months, if not years at a time, an ukulele easily drifts out of pitch depending on the strings and environment, along with several other factors.
+An ukulele usually requires tuning before playing.
+Unlike a piano which, once tuned, remains stable for many months or years at a time, an ukulele easily drifts out of pitch depending on the strings and environment, along with several other factors.

 So odds are you’ll need to retune your uke every time you play it.